Incontinence Protection for Furniture and Cars

 Incontinence Pads for Beds: Layers Work Best

-Incontinence Pads for Beds Help with Cleanup If your older adult experiences incontinence, you might spend a lot of time cleaning up and deodorizing after leaks or accidents – which can still happen even if they wear incontinence briefs.
-Preparing the bed using tried-and-true layering tips and highly rated incontinence pads, both reusable and disposable, can save time, energy, and replacement costs.…
+If your loved one experiences incontinence, you may spend a significant amount of time cleaning up and deodorizing after leaks or accidents, which can still occur even if they wear incontinence briefs.
+Preparing the bed with tried-and-true layering tips and highly rated incontinence pads — both reusable and disposable — can save time, energy, and replacement costs.
+These techniques make cleanup easier…

 3 Tips for Recognizing Signs of Incontinence in Seniors